thehappycheese/nicklinref_rust/README.md

 To achieve the same result it ends up being a pretty complicated model involving several calls to `CreateRoutes_lr` and `MakeRouteEventLayer_lr` functions with a heap of filters, joins and projections.
-Never the less, this model could be published as a 'Geoprocessing Service' with very similar features to this REST service.
+Never the less, this model could be published as a 'Geoprocessing Service' with very similar features to this web service.
 There are a few reasons I think this software may perform better anyway, or be more convenient: